Our Approach To Selecting Investment Managers

 Investment Objectives Not Always Aligned With Investors' Needs

 Investments are best considered as part of an overall plan rather than treated in isolation.
+They are the 'engine room' of your financial plan.

-Our view is that inflation/cost of living increases without undue risk should be the benchmark - that is the real world in which we live and spend our money - and not a stockmarket index.
+Our view is that inflation/cost of living increases without undue risk should be the benchmark - that is the real world in which we live and spend our money - not a stockmarket index.

 What We Set Out To Achieve